-LeoTel Software Systems designed and developed a single C# / Windows Presentation Foundation (WPF) desktop application, which combined the client’s internal route planning and cost estimation processes and improved upon the original script-based algorithms.
+We designed and developed a single application which combined the client’s internal route planning and cost estimation processes, and improved upon the original script-based algorithms.

 The user interface was designed to be simple and intuitive, preserving what already worked well for the customer, in order to reduce disruption during the change-over period.

-The system requirements and design were documented at the outset; then the functionality of the new integrated application was released in managed stages, allowing for a smoother transition period and minimal impact on the production workflow.
+We released the functionality of the new integrated application in managed stages, allowing for a smoother transition period and minimal impact on the production workflow.

-The marine data application was developed using C#/.NET Windows Presentation Foundation (WPF) technologies, and integrated a third-party Microsoft Excel workbook viewer to support the export of Microsoft Excel workbook files and the import of earlier calculations.
+We developed the marine data application using C#/.NET Windows Presentation Foundation (WPF) technologies, and integrated a third-party Microsoft Excel workbook viewer to support the export of Microsoft Excel workbook files and the import of earlier calculations.

-The new application was very well received by the route planning engineers from the first delivery onwards, and the customer has already benefited from:
+The application we developed was very well received by the route planning engineers from the first delivery onwards, and the client has benefited from: